synxty/idea/[game-title].md

 ### 3.1.
 Assassins

-#### 3.1.1.
-Overview

-Assassins are the shadowy harbingers of chaos, lurking in the shadows and poised for swift, deadly strikes.
-Their primary mission is to infiltrate enemy lines, unleashing devastating, single-target assaults that can decimate foes in a single, lethal blow.
+Assassins are shadowy specialists, masters of swift, deadly strikes.
+Their primary mission is to infiltrate enemy lines, eliminating high-priority targets with single, lethal blows.
+Excelling at pinpoint precision and delivering devastating damage, Assassins disrupt enemy formations, creating opportunities for their comrades.

-These cunning operatives excel at pinpointing high-priority targets, often positioned in the enemy's back line.
-With unparalleled precision and the ability to deliver astonishing bursts of damage, Assassins specialize in eliminating key threats to your team's success.

-Their combat strategy revolves around stealth, speed, and ruthlessness.
-Assassins are masters of subterfuge, slipping past defenses to strike precisely where it hurts the most.
-Their attacks are calculated to eliminate opponents swiftly, disrupting enemy formations and creating opportunities for their comrades.

 However, this mastery of offense comes at a cost.
 Assassins tend to be relatively fragile, with lower health and defenses compared to other roles.
 Their survival depends on remaining hidden and avoiding direct confrontations whenever possible.
-Without adequate protection or support, they can easily succumb to enemy counterattacks.
+Without adequate protection or support, they can easily succumb to enemy attacks.

-To fully harness the power of Assassins, strategic commanders must ensure their safety and provide opportunities for them to exploit enemy vulnerabilities.
+To fully harness the power of Assassins, one must ensure their safety and provide opportunities for them to exploit enemy vulnerabilities.
 Properly utilized, Assassins can turn the tide of battle, becoming the bane of high-value targets and a crucial asset in achieving victory.

+#### 3.1.1.
+Play Style

+Assassin's damage is increased the further they jump so it's encourage to position them the furthest away from their target.
+They are also the only role that can jump over other characters, allowing them to reach their target even if there are other characters in the way.

 #### 3.1.2.
 Signature Passive

 If at least one of the Assassin's abilities is activated during the planing phase, the Assassin jumps to the furthest available tile adjacent to the furthest enemy character.
-Assassin's damage is increased the further they jump.
 After casting their abilities, the Assassin returns to their original position and gains stealth for the rest of the round.

 #### 3.1.3.
 Essential Stats